pingidentity/pingdirectory-go-client/configurationapi/docs/AddGenerateServerProfileRecurringTaskRequest.md

 `func (o *AddGenerateServerProfileRecurringTaskRequest) HasAlertOnFailure() bool`

 HasAlertOnFailure returns a boolean if a field has been set.

+### GetTaskName

+`func (o *AddGenerateServerProfileRecurringTaskRequest) GetTaskName() string`

+GetTaskName returns the TaskName field if non-nil, zero value otherwise.

+### GetTaskNameOk

+`func (o *AddGenerateServerProfileRecurringTaskRequest) GetTaskNameOk() (*string, bool)`

+GetTaskNameOk returns a tuple with the TaskName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTaskName

+`func (o *AddGenerateServerProfileRecurringTaskRequest) SetTaskName(v string)`

+SetTaskName sets TaskName field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)